 You’ll want to read these related articles as well:

-These are obviously not the only FHA home inspection requirements.
-These are just some of the more common discrepancies.
-If you refer to the documents mentioned above, you’ll be able to create a more complete checklist for your house.
+These are obviously not the only FHA home inspection checklists and requirements in 2014.
+These are just some of the more common discrepancies found by inspectors.
+To learn more about this subject, you can refer to the official HUD handbook mentioned earlier.
+You may also wish to read the two articles presented above.